 Springwell Chemical Injection System

-The SpringWell Chemical Injection System is our top pick in this best chemical injector systems list, offering the most efficient, reliable performance of all the systems we tested.
+The SpringWell Chemical Injection System is our top pick in this best chemical injector systems list, offering the most efficient, reliable performance of all the systems we investigated.

 - Controlled chlorine dosage – The SpringWell Chemical Injection System delivers a controlled dosage of chlorine to make sure the right amount enters your water supply based on a flow sensor reading.

 - Targets bacteria and iron bacteria – This chlorine water treatment system is designed to treat two contaminants: bacteria and iron bacteria (which is particularly difficult for other disinfection systems to remove).

 - Good warranty and satisfaction guarantee – The tanks and valves in this system have a lifetime warranty, and the system comes with a reassuring 6-month money-back guarantee.

 Best for: Anyone looking for an easy-to-use, great-value chlorine disinfection system that will deliver reliable results without breaking the bank.

 - We like that this SpringWell model directly injects chemicals into the feed water, killing bacteria on contact.
 This is much more effective than systems that use chemical pellets.

 - You don’t need any fancy equipment or supplies for the SpringWell Chemical Injection System – just normal bleach and tap water.

 - This SpringWell system costs just over $1,200 – a fantastic price for a chemical injector system.